 Thus far, AllCare has funded the training for over 400 educators in our region, and the PAX Good Behavior Game is being used by several districts in our region.
 For more information on PAX, visit their website at http://goodbehaviorgame.org

 GRANTS PASS SCHOOL DISTRICT CLEAR PROJECT

-Partnering with Dr. Christopher Blodgett from Washington State University’s Child and Family Research Center, the Grants Pass School District is beginning the process of training all school employees.
-Starting with Lincoln Elementary School, all staff will receive trauma-informed training over the course of the next three to five years.
+Partnering with Dr. Christopher Blodgett from Washington State University’s Child and Family Research Center, the Grants Pass School District is offering training to all school employees.
 The program is called Collaborative Learning for Educational Achievement and Resiliency (CLEAR).
 Dr. Blodgett’s researched practices demonstrate lower discipline incidents with students, more on-task behaviors, higher student engagement, and increased teaching time.
 Utilizing the work from Dr. Blodgett and the Child and Family Research Center, the Grants Pass School District will evaluate the training to determine whether these trauma-informed practices result in a positive impact on students and how such training could be applied to all district employees.
 The school district has developed a long-range implementation plan to evaluate the progress of the training before incorporating each next step.

 And Trauma-Informed Collaborations in Our Region:

 THE JOSEPHINE COUNTY COMMUNITY NETWORK